A Wisconsin golf getaway with a natural appeal

 Our first par 5.
 If you’re a long-hitter, cut a little off the dog leg left.
 If not, target just off the right edge of the bunker.
-The fairly large green slopes from front to back, so target below the hole on your approach.
+The fairly large green slopes from back to front, so target below the hole on your approach.

 Hole #3 flyover video > (:37)

 A tricky par 4.
 Your tee shot is crucial with OB looming right and a hazard running the left side length of the hole.
 Aiming just left of the two trees is ideal to the large, sloping green.

 Hole #4 flyover video > (:23)

 This par 3 is all over water while the green slopes from back to front.
 Be sure to be below the hole depending on the pin placement.

 Hole #5 flyover video > (:42)